 Do I have to send my application to IDS?

-No. Students must enter the collaborative IDS specialization through a collaborating department, as they must complete both departmental and IDS requirements to graduate.
+No. Students must enter the collaborative IDS specialization through a collaborating department/program, as they must complete both departmental and IDS requirements to graduate.
 On the on-line application choose the program that combines your desired area of study with International Development Studies (ex.
 Sociology with International Development Studies - MA.SOC+IDEV).
-If you are uncertain about your choice of department, you may seek advice from the Graduate Coordinator.
+If you are uncertain about your choice of department/program, you may seek advice from the Graduate Coordinator.
 Return to top.